kuc2477/dl-library-pros-cons/README.md

 - Uses Protocol Buffers for defining all types of Caffe instances in .proto files.
 - Use python interface if you don't want just using pretrained models.

-### Workflow
-1. Converting data: LMDB(recommended) or HDF5
-2. Data layers: ImageDataLayer, WindowDataLayer, HDF5Layer
-3. Define net: Define network in .proto file.
-4. Define net (finetuning): Change layer name if you want to finetune from the very scratch.
-5. Define solver
-6. Train
-7. Or just use model zoo

 ### Pros / Cons
 - (+) Good for feed forward networks
 - (+) Good for finetuning existing models